tux1c/LGSO/README.md

 So essentially, LGSO takes all of your game saves and stores them in **SRC_DIR/games** under their names, and creates a symlink instead of the original game directories, which point to the new directory that was created in **SRC_DIR/games**.

 ##### What is SRC_DIR?
-SRC_DIR is a variable that either follows your $XDG_DATA_HOME, or, incase that you didn't set your $XDG_DATA_HOME variable, it will use $HOME/.local/share instead.
+SRC_DIR is a variable that either follows your $XDG_DATA_HOME, or, incase that you didn't set your $XDG_DATA_HOME variable, uses $HOME/.local/share instead.
+SRC_DIR is the directory where your game saves will be saved and carefully organized by the games' names.

 ##### Why $HOME/.local/share/games?
 As **$HOME/.local/share** is a system-wide directory that appears on **every** GNU/Linux distribution, I have decided to use the said directory.
 Although, if for some reason you are **not** satisfied with the said location, you can easily edit the script and replace the location as it is set in the **SRC_DIR** variable.